 You must tell us why you cannot get a ride any other way, such as by bus.
-You can call, email, or tell us in person.
+You can call or email.
 If you have access to transportation or can drive yourself to the appointment, PHC California will not reimburse you.
 This benefit is only for members who do not have access to transportation.